bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-3/learn-react-basics-by-creating-a-simple-calculation-game-part-3.md

   /* ... */
 ```

 The variables that `useState` returns, both the current state value and the setter functions, are used throughout the component.
-When a component becomes bigger and/or more complex, you might use track of where, why and how state is updated.
+When a component becomes bigger and/or more complex, you might lose track of where, why and how state is updated.

 Switching from using various `useState`s to one `useReducer` hook is one of the approaches to solve this problem.
 Because `useReducer` is an alternative for `useState`, switching to `useReducer` most of the times is a refactor and not necessarily a change in functionality, which is also the case in this blog post.